rolandyuwy/tp/docs/UserGuide.md

 Format: `add d/DESCRIPTION e/EXPIRY_DATE q/QUANTITY [p/PRIORITY] [t/TAG]…​`

 * Adds a food item based on its description, expiry date and tags.
-* A food item with the same description, expriy date and tags as another food item is considered a duplicate.
+* A food item with the same description, expiry date and tags as another food item is considered a duplicate.
 * Description and tags are case-insensitive (i.e `d/Apple e/30-12-2020 q/1 t/Red` is the same item as `d/apple e/30-12-2020 q/2 t/red`).
 * Description, expiry date and quantity fields are compulsory.
 * The priority field can be either `high`, `medium` or `low`.